jhumelsine/jhumelsine.github.io/_posts/2024-05-25-design-process.md

 Once I’m reasonably satisfied with a design in PowerPoint, I’ll implement the elements in the design.

 I tend to follow TDD practices with its Red-Green-Refactor cycle.
 I also try to adhere to Bob Martin’s [Three Rules of TDD](http://butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd).
-I only write enough test and code to confirm behavior as it's being incrementially implemented.
+I only write enough test and code to confirm behavior as it's being incrementally implemented.
 I refactor in each cycle as needed.

 The implementation tends to go quickly and usually without too many issues.